Rideshare Accidents

 When you are injured in a rideshare accident as a passenger, you will want to use Uber’s or Lyft’s insurance policy to collect the damages you need to recover.
 However, you are not necessarily limited to only using that insurance policy.
 You might be able to file a claim or a lawsuit against your rideshare driver, too.

 In a claim brought against your Uber driver, you should be able to pursue any damages that Uber or Lyft have not already provided.
-Specifically, a separate injury claim can be used to demand noneconomic damages that you would never be provided through an insurance claim from a rideshare company.
+Specifically, a separate personal injury claim can be used to demand noneconomic damages that you would never be provided through an insurance claim from a rideshare company.
 Noneconomic damages are related to pain, suffering, mental anguish, and other more abstract forms of damages and injuries.

 Doing the Most for Your Rideshare Accident Claim